-Have you made a proper plan yet for your retirement?
-It is never too soon to start saving for your long term financial security and we can help you build the right plan that gives you the income options you want.
+It is never too soon to start saving for your long-term financial security and we can help you build the right plan that gives you the income options you want.
 The good news is that with every pound you save you will be taking full advantage of the tax benefits that long term pension savings can offer.

-If you already have pension plans, do you know how well they’re doing?
-Poor performance and high charges will have a significant impact on your quality of life in later years.
-If your pensions are held in a number of different pots, would it make sense to review these?
+If you already have pension plans, when did you last review the costs and performance?
+Poor performance and high charges could have a significant impact on your quality of life in later years.
+If your pensions are held in several different pots, would it make sense to review these?

 John, 57, has just retired early from his work as an engineer with a secure pension of £8,000 per year.
 Over the years he has also saved into another pension that now stands at £92,000.
 John says he needs to top his income up further until he reaches state retirement age, when his basic state pension starts.
 John is in good health and does not smoke.
 He is not really experienced with investments, and is looking for something with a degree of certainty over the next 10 years.

-If John worked with a TFAS adviser he could consider all the different options that are available from the pension freedoms.
+If John worked with a TFAS adviser he could consider all the different options that are available.
 In particular, his TFAS adviser could help him look the plans that give a secure income without any investment performance risk, but that also allow the flexibility to review things when John’s state pension starts in 10 years.